 This is the best starting point to visit the Filsham Reedbed.
 From the car park walk north past Marker Post 1 and alongside the Combe Haven river.
 At MP2 cross the bridge and turn left.
 After a little way turn right onto the path leading to the viewing point in the reedbed.
 Returning to MP2 you can continue along the river to the rest of the country park.

-From the A259 Bexhill Road turn into Lewis Avenue for the Wyvale Garden Centre and park on the overflow car park on the right.
+From the A259 Bexhill Road turn into Lewis Avenue for Blackbrooks Garden Centre (formerly Wyevale) and park on the overflow car park on the right.
 There are toilets and a café in the Garden Centre.
 Just beyond the entrance to the overflow carpark a footpath leads north past Marker Post 63 towards Pebsham Lake and the rest of the park.
 Do be aware though, that the overflow car park is apparently locked at 6pm!